Azure Blob Storage on Umbraco Cloud

 As Umbraco Cloud deployments are done using a web connection, large media deployments can be slow and are subject to timeouts and other restrictions associated with large uploads over a web connection.

 If this sounds like you, you should evaluate the Azure Blob Storage provider.
-It is relatively simple to setup, has very few limitations and can result in better site performance as well as faster media loading times - especially if your media takes advantage of an Azure CDN.
+It has very few limitations and can result in better site performance as well as faster media loading times - especially if your media takes advantage of an Azure CDN.

 In this article you will find more specific information about setting up Azure Blob Storage on your Umbraco Cloud environments.